The Graduate Student Experience 2025

 HELP create shared resources for replication on other campuses

-PRESENT on topics that may include but need not be limited to: We need your knowledge and imagination to transcend ours!
+PRESENT on topics that may include but need not be limited to those examples of possible topics listed below.
+We need your knowledge and imagination to transcend ours!

 Concurrent Session Topics:

-2. Increasing partnerships of undergraduate and graduate school educators
+2. Increasing partnerships of undergraduate and graduate school educators, including faculty, academic and student affairs/ student success administrators

 3. Financial models for increasing support for graduate students